vishwanathchiniwar/coding-challenges/Mobile/README_en.md

     - Code using Kotlin
     - Min.
 API Level 21
     - Use `RecyclerView`
-    - Avoid use of third party dependencies
+    - Avoid use of third party dependencies where possible
   - iOS
     - Code using Swift 4 or later
     - Deployment Target iOS 11